cabforum/servercert/docs/NSR.md

 d.
 Require Trusted Role personnel to follow up on alerts of possible Critical Security Events;

 e.
-Conduct a human review of application and system logs at least once a month to validate the integrity of logging processes and ensure that monitoring, logging, alerting, and log-integrity-verification functions are operating properly (the CA or Delegated Third Party MAY use an in-house or third-party audit log reduction and analysis tool);  and
+Monitor the integrity of the logging processes for application and system logs through continuous automated monitoring and alerting or through a human review to ensure that logging and log-integrity  functions are effective.
+Alternatively, if a human review is utilized and the system is online, the process must be performed at least once every 31 days.

 f.
-Maintain, archive, and retain logs in accordance with disclosed business practices and applicable legislation.
+Monitor the archival and retention of logs to ensure that logs are retained for the appropriate amount of time in accordance with the disclosed business practices and applicable legislation.

+g.
+If continuous automated monitoring and alerting is utilized to satisfy sections 1.h. or 3.e. of these Requirements, respond to the alert and initiate a plan of action within at most twenty-four (24) hours.

 # 4. VULNERABILITY DETECTION AND PATCH MANAGEMENT